gigumay/POLO/README.md

 ## Inference
-Perfomring inference on a set of images (or image patches) for which there is no ground truth works exactly the same as with YOLOv8 (no new/additional parameters), and we therefore point towards the [official ultralytics docs](https://docs.ultralytics.com/modes/predict/) for details.
+Performing inference on a set of images (or image patches) for which there is no ground truth works exactly the same as with YOLOv8 (no new/additional parameters), and we therefore point towards the [official ultralytics docs](https://docs.ultralytics.com/modes/predict/) for details.

 ## Closing remarks & missing functionalities